neoforged/Documentation/docs/blockentities/ber.md

 ## Registering a BER

-In order to register a BER, you must subscribe to the `EntityRenderersEvent.RegisterRenderers` event on the mod event bus and call `#registerBlockEntityRenderer`.
+In order to register a BER, you must subscribe to the `EntityRenderersEvent.RegisterRenderers` [event on the mod event bus][event] and call `#registerBlockEntityRenderer`.

 ```java
 public class MyBlockEntityRenderer implements BlockEntityRenderer {